JonaCassens/JonaCassens/README.md

 ## Conclusion

 Thank you for considering my background and skills.
 I am excited to continue learning and growing as a software engineer, and I am open to new opportunities and challenges.
-Please don't hesitate to reach out to me to learn more about my work or to discuss potential collaborations.
+Please don't hesitate to reach out to me to learn more about my work or to discuss potential opportunies.